 NOTES: Five more sins are added to Israel's account.
-First, they rebelled against God.
+First, they "rebelled" against God.
 The word is translated from the Hebrew word marah, which also means, "to be contentious."
-Secondly, they grieved God.
+Second, they "grieved" God.
 The word is translated from the Hebrew word atsab, which means, "to pain or to hurt."
-Thirdly, they tested God.
-The word is translated from the Hebrew word nasah.
+Third, they "tempted" God.
+The word is translated from the Hebrew word atsab, which means, "to pain or to hurt."
+Third, they "tempted" God.
+The word is translated from the Hebrew word atsab.
 It is the same word used in Deuteronomy 6:16: "You shall not put the Lord your God to the test."
-Fourthly, they provoked God.
+Fourth, they "pained" God.
 The word is translated from the Hebrew word tawah, which also means, "to wound."
 Finally, they forgot God, followed after idols, and did what was right in their own eyes.
 These sins, along with those mentioned in verses 36-37, summarize Israel's apostasy against God.